Table of Contents

 client as root, either letsencrypt-nosudo or simp_le are more appropriate choices.

-The Apache plugin currently requires an OS with augeas version 1.0; currently it supports modern OSes based on Debian, Fedora, SUSE, Gentoo and Darwin.
+The Apache plugin currently requires an OS with augeas version 1.0; currently it supports modern OSes based on Debian, Ubuntu, Fedora, SUSE, Gentoo and Darwin.

 Additional integrity verification of certbot-auto script can be done by verifying its digital signature.
 This requires a local installation of gpg2, which comes packaged in many Linux distributions under name gnupg or gnupg2.